-Here are seven reasons why Photoshop and After Effects are not so different – and how you can apply your existing knowledge to start making your images move.
+Here are seven ways that you can apply your existing knowledge to start making your images move.

 Getting into motion design and After Effects can be quite intimidating – but there are a lot of similarities between Adobe's motion tool and Photoshop.
 After Effects is a complex, huge application that takes a long time to master – just like Photoshop.
 With some patience and taking your existing skills across, you can master the basics in no time at all.
 A seasoned Photoshop user should be able to get up and running within a weekend, if not a day.